Expert Review

 Reliability of a Audi Q5

-“There’s nothing in the Q5 — the new mild-hybrid system apart — that hasn’t been long-since well proven in other Volkswagen Group cars”
+“There’s nothing in the Q5 — the new mild-hybrid system apart — that hasn’t been well proven in other Volkswagen Group cars”

 Safety for a Audi Q5